Actualizado

 Limited data exist on TAF and TFV concentrations in placental blood and breast milk.
 TAF was below the assay limit of quantification (<3.9 ng/mL) in 43 of 44 cord blood samples tested and all infant washout samples in women receiving TAF 25 mg without a pharmacoenhancer1 and in all cord blood and infant washout samples in women receiving TAF 25 mg with ritonavir or cobicistat.
 Maternal plasma TAF concentrations at delivery were measurable in only 4 of 45 paired samples in women receiving TAF 25 mg without a pharmacoenhancer1 and in 2 of 25 paired samples in women receiving TAF 25 mg with ritonavir or cobicistat.2 A separate study also did not detect TAF in any paired cord blood or maternal delivery samples, but it was able to quantify TFV and estimated a median placental transfer ratio of 0.81 from 13 paired samples.3

 TAF breast milk transfer has been examined in smaller PK studies.
-One study examined TAF breast milk transfer in five breastfeeding women with HIV and identified a breast milk–to-plasma ratio of 4.09 for TAF4 and a median estimated infant daily dose of 0.007 mg/kg.
-A separate PK study in eight breastfeeding women with hepatitis B virus (HBV) infection receiving TAF for at least 4 weeks estimated breast milk–to-plasma ratios for TAF and TFV to be 0.029 and 2.809, respectively.5 The relative TAF dose was estimated at 0.005% of the maternal dose.
+One study examined TAF breast milk transfer in five breastfeeding women with HIV and identified a breast milk–to-plasma ratio of 4.09 for TAF5 and a median estimated infant daily dose of 0.007 mg/kg.
+A separate PK study in eight breastfeeding women with hepatitis B virus (HBV) infection receiving TAF for at least 4 weeks estimated breast milk–to-plasma ratios for TAF and TFV to be 0.029 and 2.809, respectively.6 The relative TAF dose was estimated at 0.005% of the maternal dose.
 TFV was detectable in the urine of three of seven infants at a median steady-state concentration of 5 ng/mL, which was 300 times less than urine concentrations measured in adults on TAF.
-TFV breast milk transfer was examined in 12 women receiving TAF 25 mg and 4 women receiving TDF 300 mg for HBV treatment.6 TFV exposures in breast milk through 8 hours postdose were approximately fivefold higher at Day 3 postdelivery in women taking TAF than in women taking TDF.
-TFV concentrations with TAF decreased by 43% and 47% at 15 and 30 days postpartum, respectively, compared to Day 3.
+TFV breast milk transfer was examined in 12 women receiving TAF 25 mg and 4 women receiving TDF 300 mg for HBV treatment.7 TFV exposures in breast milk through 8 hours postdose were approximately fivefold higher at Day 3 postdelivery in women taking TAF than in women taking TDF.
+TFV concentrations with TAF decreased by 43% and 47% at 15 and 30 days postpartum, respectively, compared with Day 3.
 TFV has poor oral bioavailability, and TAF and infant plasma concentrations were not quantified, so the clinical relevance of higher TFV in breast milk with TAF is unclear.

 Teratogenicity